-Furthermore, health insurance cannot wholly protect from higher medical prices, since there can be unforeseen out-of-pocket expenses.
+Furthermore, basic health insurance cannot wholly protect from higher medical prices.
+So choosing better coverage, such as a Medicare Advantage plan advisable.
+You can also run into unforeseen out-of-pocket expenses.
 If this is the case, a financial backup is needed.
 Unfortunately, only one-third of Americans have more than $1,000 in savings.
 It’s recommended that people store away 3–6 months of expenses in savings to be able to cover at least the amount of possible deductibles.

 What Happens When You File Bankruptcy